sebastianherold/SCAI2024_Estimating_Synthetic_Data/README.md

 |- pickles/		   # saved python-objects such as SDG models
 |- src/			   # source code, for help functions and computing PF
 |- tests/		   # test function
-|- Makefile		   # automization of tasks, has some issues in windows
+|- Makefile		   # automization of tasks, has some issues in windows, need rework
 |- README.md	   # documentation file
 |- config_experiment.yaml  # global settings for the experiment
 |- requirements.yaml	   # all the packages used in the project